jamie-allen/chariot_day_2012/cpu_caches/presentation/preso/presentation.md

 .notes sometimes called the fetch and execute cycle, or fetch-decode-execute cycle, or FDX.
 Process by which a computer retrieves a program instruction from memory, determines what actions the instructions require, and carries out those actions.

 * Basic operation cycle of a computer
-* Sandy Bridge has 2 load/store operations per for each memory channel
+* Sandy Bridge has 2 load/store operations for each memory channel

 !SLIDE transition=fade
 # Registers